autumn-mck/site-astro/src/content/markdownPosts/gnss/index.md

 [^3]: P. R. Escobal, H. F. Fliegel, R. M. Jaffe, P. M. Muller, K. M. Ong, and O. H. Vonroos, 'A 3-D Multilateration: A Precision Geodetic Measurement System', JPL Q. Tech.
 Rev., vol. 2, no. 3, 1972, [Online].
 Available: https://ntrs.nasa.gov/citations/19730002255

-[^4]: PA3FUA, 'GPS - NMEA sentance information'.
+[^4]: PA3FUA, 'GPS - NMEA sentence information'.
 [Online].
 Available: https://aprs.gids.nl/nmea/

 It would be useful to have a display of data from a GNSS receiver on a matrix of displays in QUB's Cyber Lab, to aid with teaching, research, or testing, as it would provide a visual representation of GNSS data and quality information.
 Although this matrix of displays has already been built (see <a href="#displays">The matrix of displays in the Cyber Lab</a>), it currently received very limited use.